ChalesYu/S400CA-Hackintosh/README.md

 ### Note:

   For the latest version of Macos .Only update clover and kext files should be OK

+  If your notebook don't have '8086:1E3A' in the PCI tree, you can try to remove '-igmeioff' from 'Boot-Arguments'.

   <del> Will try 10.13 at the end of Year</del>

 ### Specifications: